Notification / Local Consent

 ISLLight.exe --username "<isl_online_username>" --password "<password>" --connect-search "<computer_description>/<computer_name>" --consent-message “<message to be displayed>”

-Click “Save” to confirm changes.
+Click “Save” to confirm the changes.

 Step 4 (Local Computer)